HISTORY OF PARA DANCE SPORT

 There are also Formation dances for four, six or eight couples dancing in formation.

-In recent years the sport has benefitted greatly from the screening of popular dance based TV shows such as Strictly Come Dancing and Dancing with the Stars.
+In recent years the sport has benefited greatly from the screening of popular dance-based TV shows such as Strictly Come Dancing and Dancing with the Stars.